After more than two decades with Sun Life Healths, including 15 years as the CEO, Travis Robinette is retiring.

 “I think we’ll spend the time doing the things we love to do,” he said.

-Under new leadership, he expects Sun Life Family Health Center will continue to grow and move forward.
+Under new leadership, he expects Sun Life Health will continue to grow and move forward.

 “I consider it an honor and a privilege to have worked for the Sun Life organization,” Robinette said.
 “Health care is a challenging business and it was an honor to serve the population of Pinal County.”